CodeChefVIT/webinars/Introduction-to-Automation-with-Ansible/README.md

    - yum whatprovides (software name) : Tells which package provides the required software
    - yum list all : Lists all available and installed packages
    - [yum cheatsheet here](https://access.redhat.com/articles/yum-cheat-sheet)

+## Ansible
+ - Ansible has 3 main components
+   1) Control Machine : Manages Execution of Playbooks
+   2) Inventory : lists all the target machines
+   3) Playbooks : steps that will be performed on servers